soumikehassan/GRE-Vocab-Downloader/README.md

 # GRE-Vocab-Downloader

-A lightweight Chrome Extension designed to streamline GRE vocabulary collection and management directly from your browser. [cite_start]Developed as part of a graduate research and preparation toolset[cite: 5, 58].
+A lightweight Chrome Extension designed to streamline GRE vocabulary collection and management directly from your browser.
+Developed as part of a graduate research and preparation toolset.

 ---